 - Analyze Smaller Timeframes: Use lower timeframes to identify the distribution phase

-Power of Three in a Bullish Market
+Example of Power of Three in a Bullish Market

 The following steps outline trading with the Power of Three in an uptrend:

-- Price Consolidation Near Opening Price: Price stabilizes near the daily opening price, and Smart Money builds buy positions.
+- Price Consolidation Near Opening Price: Price stabilizes near the daily opening price, and Smart Money builds buy positions;

-- Sudden Sell-Off: A quick downward movement traps retail traders and targets old lows.
+- Sudden Sell-Off: A quick downward movement traps retail traders and targets old lows;

-- Retail Traders' Losses: Retail buyers face losses due to a false breakout, allowing Smart Money to complete their buy positions at lower.
+- Retail Traders' Losses: Retail buyers face losses due to a false breakout, allowing Smart Money to complete their buy positions at lower;

-- Upward Move Towards Old Highs: Price moves towards old highs, activating buy stops and gathering liquidity.
+- Upward Move Towards Old Highs: Price moves towards old highs, activating buy stops and gathering liquidity;

-- Reaching the Day's High: Smart Money exits buy positions and initiates sell trades at the day's high.
+- Reaching the Day's High: Smart Money exits buy positions and initiates sell trades at the day's high;

 - Return to Daily Range: After liquidity is absorbed, the price returns to the daily range, marking the end of the trading day.